Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Obtain the Sleeping Soup [Ch.
 7 - Secret Chapter]
 ```

-This Secret Chapter can be started by speaking to Sally at the Old Graveyard during Chapter 7.
+This Secret Chapter can be started by speaking to Sally at the Tomb of Tears near the big tree in Chapter 7.

 She'll ask you to find 3 ingredients to make the Sleeping Soup: Deadly Nightshade, Worm's Wart and Frog's Breath.

-The Deadly Nightshade is found in the hidden palace in the first area of the Old Graveyard.
+The Deadly Nightshade is found in Hidden Place 5, in the Tomb of Tears.
 It's located down the path behind the big tree in the Old Graveyard.
-Go past the statues by destroying them with the pumpkins and then enter the open grave you should see to the right.
+Go past the statues by destroying them with the exploding pumpkins, then enter the open grave you should see to the right of this open area.
 Defeat the enemies inside to get the Deadly Nightshade.

 The Worm's Wart can be bought by the Witches' Shop.
 Speak to the Witch to the right to buy one.
 You need 1000 Souls to buy it.
 If you don't have them, you could get to any Hidden Place close by to earn some, or defeat the hidden enemies at the entrance of the Pumpkin Patch.

-The Frog's Breath requires Red Souls to get access to an area where you'll find it.\
-Right before the stairs that'll take you to the Doctor's Lab, destroy the blocked entrance to the left with the Pumpkin King Costume and enter.
+In the Doctor's Lab, right before the stairs that'll take you to the Runaway Ramp, destroy the blocked entrance to the left with the Pumpkin King Costume to enter the Doctor's Junk Yard.
 Get to the elevetor that you should find on the left side of the area and go up.
 Bring the lantern to the left closer to the other two, then use a Fire Bomb to light all three at the same time to disable the gate.
 You should see many frogs at the other side of the gate, but you're only interested in the one that emits a green breath.
 Find one of these frogs and wait for them to be closer.
-Move slowly to them and grab them with Triangle.
+Move slowly to them and grab them.
 If they run away, back off and wait for them to move closer to you.
 It may take some time to get one.

 When you get all 3 ingredients, go back to Sally in the graveyard to finish the Secret Chapter and get the Sleeping Soup.